thejpster/website/content/blog/blog-2026-05-16/index.md

 ### Application Profile

 The [Armv7-A architecture](https://developer.arm.com/documentation/ddi0406/c/) is the *Application-profile* of Armv7.
 In this profile, the Memory Management Unit is mandatory, and so this is the architecture designed to run Linux, Android, Apple iOS, Windows CE, and so on.
-I belive the floating point unit is mandatory, but you might want to avoid using it if you're writing a kernel and don't want the pain of stacking all the floating point registers when switching kernel threads.
+I believe the floating point unit is mandatory, but you might want to avoid using it if you're writing a kernel and don't want the pain of stacking all the floating point registers when switching kernel threads.
 If you're programming these systems bare-metal then, OK, that's a certainly a choice (perhaps you are writing a bootloader, or a kernel).
 You will want the [`armv7a-none-eabi`] target, and friends;

 [`armv7a-none-eabi`]: https://doc.rust-lang.org/rustc/platform-support/armv7a-none-eabi.html